2024 University of Oxford Chancellor election: Process

-On 18 August 2024, it was reported that the former Prime Minister of Pakistan Imran Khan had submitted his nomination papers for the role.
-His application was rejected, however, for unspecified reasons.

 Creation of Chancellor's Election Committee

 On 22 March 2024, the University announced changes to its regulations governing the election of a new Chancellor, which were to take effect on 5 April 2024.
-Instead of any candidate being entitled to stand, subject to being nominated by fifty electors, a new Chancellor's Election Committee will remove nominated candidates from the election process whom it does not consider "suitable".
+Instead of any candidate being entitled to stand, subject to being nominated by fifty electors, a new Chancellor's Election Committee would remove nominated candidates from the election process whom it did not consider "suitable".

-The Committee will decide the criteria for suitability and may disclose what they are.
-It will "have due regard to the principles of equality and diversity".
+The Committee would decide the criteria for suitability and may disclose what they were.
+It would "have due regard to the principles of equality and diversity".

-If the Committee finds only one candidate suitable, it may declare that person to be elected unopposed or may choose to re-open the nominations.
+If the Committee found only one candidate suitable, it could declare that person to be elected unopposed or could choose to re-open the nominations.

-If in a contested election the voting is tied, the Chairman of the Committee will decide between the candidates with an equal number of votes.
+If in a contested election the voting was tied, the Chairman of the Committee would decide between the candidates with an equal number of votes.

-The members of the Committee are:
+The members of the Committee were: